 As the project owner, the community group is ultimately accountable for all deliverables and for seeing the project through to completion.
-The community group's board and project committee are accountable for the project and ensuring the community supports the project.
-This role can belong to the group's board of directors or a committee formed in the Strategy phase.
+The community group's board and project committee are accountable for the project and for making sure that the project is supported by the community.
+This role can belong to the group's board of directors or to a committee formed in the Strategy phase.